Small Batch Cookie Cups with Chocolate Filling

 Cookie Cups

-- Lightly grease 12 wells in a mini muffin pan.
+- Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
+Lightly grease 12 wells in a mini muffin pan.

 - Use a tablespoon measuring spoon to scoop the dough.
 Roll each into a ball and drop into the prepared muffin pan.
-Use the back of a 1 teaspoon measuring spoon to push each dough ball into the muffin wells and create a cup.
+Use the back of a teaspoon measuring spoon to push each dough ball into the muffin wells and create a cup.

 - Bake the cookies for 12 minutes, or until the tops are light golden brown.
 The cups you made with the teaspoon will fill back in slightly when baked.
 Place the pan on a wire cooling rack and immediately press the teaspoon back into the centers to re-make the cup.
 Cool the cookies in the pan for 5 minutes.
 Then carefully remove to cool on the wire rack completely.
-If the cookie cups aren't releasing from the pan, run a sharp knife or offset spatula along the sides of the cookie to release.
+If the cookies aren't releasing from the pan, run a sharp knife or offset spatula along the sides of the cookie to release.

 - Serving Size – This is a small batch recipe that can be doubled.